Northern Sea Route: Environmental assessments

 One of the key priorities in the implementation of the project is sustained cooperation with the international expert community, which includes representatives from environmental research institutes and non-governmental organizations.
 The International Expert Group (IEG) brings together ornithologists, ichthyologists, and specialists in zooplankton, phytoplankton, and marine mammals.
 Its members represent leading Russian and international institutions dedicated to environmental protection and biodiversity conservation.
 Participants come from scientific organizations based in Norway, Finland, France, Iceland, the United Kingdom, China, India, Egypt, Malaysia, Turkey, Japan, and the United States.

-One of the key priorities within project implementation is the ongoing interaction between the international expert community from international environmental research institutes and non-governmental organizations.

 The comprehensive environmental monitoring program consists of multiple components.
-Fieldwork within the Northern Sea Route (NSR) area involves studying atmospheric air, collecting seawater samples, measuring water temperature and salinity, and observing marine mammals and birds.
+Fieldwork within NSR area involves studying atmospheric air, collecting seawater samples, measuring water temperature and salinity, and observing marine mammals and birds.
 These samples are subsequently analyzed in specialized laboratories located in Moscow and Saint Petersburg.
 In parallel, satellite-based digital monitoring is conducted to enable near real-time environmental assessments.
 This includes tracking shipping activity and processing remote sensing data, which are integrated with results from field monitoring.
 Information gathered from satellite observations, operational monitoring stations, and both vessel-based and specialized expeditions is compiled into a unified digital database.

 International cooperation plays a crucial role throughout the process.
 The IEG jointly evaluates the monitoring program and develops recommendations for its continued refinement and improvement.